Nelarius/wrenpp/README.md

 Both the type of the function (in the case of `cos` the type is `double(double)`, for instance, and could be used instead of `decltype(&cos)`) and the reference to the function have to be provided to `bindFunction` as template arguments.
 As arguments, `bindFunction` needs to be provided with a boolean which is true, when the foreign method is static, false otherwise.
 Finally, the method signature is passed.

-> The free function needs to call functions like `wrenGetArgumentDouble`, `wrenGetArgumentString` to access the arguments passed to the method.
-When you register the free function, Wren++ wraps the free function and generates the appropriate `wrenGetArgument*` function calls during compile time.
-Similarly, if a function returns a value, the call to the appropriate `wrenReturn*` function is inserted at compile time.

 ### Foreign classes

 Free functions don't get us very far if we want there to be some state on a per-object basis.
 Foreign classes can be registered by using `bindClass` on a module context.
 Let's look at an example.
 Say we have the following Wren class representing a 3-vector: